RichardStoker-USDA/scinet-atlas-llm-toolkit/README.md

 ## Getting Started

-1. Read the complete manual: https://richardstoker-usda.github.io/scinet-atlas-llm-toolkit/
+1. Read the <a href="https://richardstoker-usda.github.io/scinet-atlas-llm-toolkit/" target="_blank">complete manual</a>
 2. Download the scripts from the `scripts/` directory
 3. Update the `PROJECT_NAME` variable in both scripts to match your Atlas project
 4. Follow the detailed setup instructions in the manual